near/docs/docs/tutorials/contracts/nfts/4-core.md

 https://github.com/near-examples/nft-tutorial/blob/4.core/nft-contract/src/nft_core.rs#L98-L139
 ```

 The function will first assert that the caller attached exactly 1 yocto for security purposes.
 It will then transfer the NFT using `internal_transfer` and start the cross contract call.
 It will call the method `nft_on_transfer` on the `receiver_id`'s contract which returns a promise.
 After the promise finishes executing, the function `nft_resolve_transfer` is called.
 This is a very common workflow when dealing with cross contract calls.
 You first initiate the call and wait for it to finish executing.
-You then invoke a function that resolves the result of the promise and acts accordingly.
+You then invoke a function that resolves the result of the promise and act accordingly.

 In our case, when calling `nft_on_transfer`, that function will return whether or not you should return the NFT to it's original owner in the form of a boolean.
 This is logic will be executed in the `nft_resolve_transfer` function.